An Interview with Keith F. Davis, Part 1: It’s Not a Normal Job

 We have a number of other deep holdings.
 We began acquiring daguerreotypes in 1995, and I was very active in acquiring them before that market heated up.
 I think we have the finest holding of American daguerreotypes of any museum in America.
 Overall, there are quite a number of bodies of work either by individual artists or along a particular theme that are unique.
 Those are points of pride, in addition to our broad coverage of the major figures.

-How are you keeping up with the rapid expanses in technology as it affect the quality and size of images?
-Now we're getting photographs that take up a large wall in a museum.
-Where there would have been once 10 or 15 images now there's one.
-How is that effecting your ability to continue to grow the collection?
+How are you keeping up with the rapid expanses in technology as it affects the quality and size of images?
+Now we’re getting photographs that take up a large wall in a museum.
+Where there would have been once 10 or 15 images now there’s one.
+How is that affecting your ability to continue to grow the collection?

 The big scale of contemporary work is an interesting recent problem.
 These works can be expensive to buy, they cost more to ship, and they take up lots of storage space.